Proryanator/encoder-benchmark/README.md

 - select your GPU (if you have more than 1, otherwise it auto-selects your only card)
 - select your encoder
+- select whether you want to benchmark encoding & decoding, or just encoding
 - select whether to run the benchmark on all resolutions or just a specific one
 - select whether you want to run it in verbose mode for extra logging (useful for error debugging)